andikrueger/AzureCP/Register-App-In-AAD.md

     > **Note:** Copy the "Application (client) ID": it is required by AzureCP to add a tenant.
 - Click on "API permissions"
     - Remove the default permission.
     - Add a permission > Select "Microsoft Graph" > "Application permissions".
-Here you can add "Group.Read.All" and "User.Read.All"
+Find you can add "Group.Read.All" and "User.Read.All"
     - Click on "Grant admin consent for TenantName" > Yes
     > **Note:** "After this operation, you should have only permissions "Group.Read.All" and "User.Read.All", of type "Application", with status "Granted".
-- Click on "Certificates & secrets": AzureCP supports both a certificate or a client secret, choose either option depending on your needs.
+- Click on "Certificates & secrets": AzureCP supports both a certificate and a secret, choose either option depending on your needs.

 ### Create the app registration using az cli